RuberDuck9/ryft-16/README.md

 Subject to change in the future

 - nop null null null : do nothing (technically you could put anything you want in arguments 1-3 but it wouldn't matter)
-- imm 5 null a : save 5 to register 10
+- imm 5 null 10 : save 5 to register 10
-- cpy a null b : copy the value in register 10 to register 11
+- cpy 10 null 11 : copy the value in register 10 to register 11
-- add a b c : add registers 10 and 11, save the result in register 12
+- add 10 11 12 : add registers 10 and 11, save the result in register 12
-- ad1 5 a b : add 5 and register 10, save the result in register 11
+- ad1 5 10 11 : add 5 and register 10, save the result in register 11
-- ad2 a 5 b : add register 10 and 5, save the result in register 11
+- ad2 10 5 11 : add register 10 and 5, save the result in register 11
-- sub a b c : subtract registers 10 and 11, save the result in register 12
+- sub 10 11 12 : subtract registers 10 and 11, save the result in register 12
-- mlt a b c : multiply registers 10 and 11, save the result in register 12
+- mlt 10 11 12 : multiply registers 10 and 11, save the result in register 12
-- div a b c : divide register 10 by 11, save the result in register 12
+- div 10 11 12 : divide register 10 by 11, save the result in register 12
-- and a b c : bitwise and register 10 and 11, save the result in register 12
+- and 10 11 12 : bitwise and register 10 and 11, save the result in register 12
-- orr a b c : bitwise or register 10 and 11, save the result in register 12
+- orr 10 11 12 : bitwise or register 10 and 11, save the result in register 12
-- nor a b c : bitwise nor register 10 and 11, save the result in register 12
+- nor 10 11 12 : bitwise nor register 10 and 11, save the result in register 12
-- str a b null : store the value in register 11 at the value in register 10 in ram
+- str 10 11 null : store the value in register 11 at the value in register 10 in ram
-- psh a null null : push the value in register 10 to the stack
+- psh 10 null null : push the value in register 10 to the stack
-- pop null null a : pop the top value off the stack and save it in register 10
+- pop null null 10 : pop the top value off the stack and save it in register 10
 - rst null null null : set the instruction pointer to zero
-- gto null null d : set the instruction pointer to 14
+- gto null null 13 : set the instruction pointer to 13
-- eql a b 0 : if register 10 is equal to register 11 set the instruction pointer value to zero
+- eql 10 11 0 : if register 10 is equal to register 11 set the instruction pointer value to zero
-- neq a b 0 : if register 10 is not equal to register 11 set the instruction pointer value to zero
+- neq 10 11 0 : if register 10 is not equal to register 11 set the instruction pointer value to zero
-- grt a b 0 : if register 10 is greater than register 11 set the instruction pointer value to zero
+- grt 10 11 0 : if register 10 is greater than register 11 set the instruction pointer value to zero
-- les a b 0 : if register 10 is less than register 11 set the instruction pointer value to zero
+- les 10 11 0 : if register 10 is less than register 11 set the instruction pointer value to zero
 - cal null null 10 : push the current instruction pointer value to the stack and jump to address 16
 - ret null null null : pop the top value off the stack and set the instruction pointer equal to it
-- lor null a b : load the value stored at address 10 in ram and save it in register 11
+- lor null 10 11 : load the value stored at address 10 in ram and save it in register 11
 - hlt null null null : halt the computer permanently

 ## Debug Instructions